Instructions for Graduate Division Online Application

 All unofficial copies transcripts for domestic and international applicants must be uploaded onto your online application.
 All transcripts should show courses, grades, and dates the courses were taken.

-International students with a different grading system should not try to convert their grades into US standard grades.
+International applicants with a different grading system should not try to convert their grades into US standard grades.

-Official Transcripts required ONLY if an applicant accepts an offer of admission.
+Official Transcripts are required ONLY if an applicant accepts an offer of admission.

 An applicant who is recommended for admission AND accepts the offer of admission must submit official transcripts.